keychain-io/solution-accelerator-chat/keychain-sample-chat-dot-net/README.md

 </configuration>
 ```

-Please edit the App.config file to set the directory paths based on where you want the indicated file to reside in your system.
+Please edit the App.config file to set the directory paths based on where you want the indicated files to reside in your system.

 > You may need to add a firewall rule for outgoing tcp/ip connections for the ip address and port.